 1. The Business Platinum Card® from American Express

-Welcome Offer: Earn 120,000 Membership Rewards® points after you spend $15,000 on eligible purchases with your Card within the first 3 months of Card Membership..
+Limited Time Travel Offer: Earn 150,000 Membership Rewards® points after you spend $20,000 on eligible purchases on your Business Platinum Card® within the first 3 months of Card Membership.
+Plus, earn a $500 statement credit after you spend $2,500 on qualifying flights booked directly with airlines or through American Express Travel with your Business Platinum Card® within the first 3 months of Card Membership.
+You can earn one or both of these offers.
+Offer ends 6/30/25..
 Cardholders earn 5x points on flights and prepaid hotels booked through the Amex travel site, and one point per dollar spent elsewhere.
 There’s a $695 annual fee for this card.
 (Editor’s Note: This offer was updated June 1.)

 2. The United MileagePlus Club Business Card From Chase